 In this age of corporate responsibility, every business needs to make big changes to cater for the critical needs of the planet.
-With the world's eyes having been on COP26 in Glasgow over the last couple of weeks, sustainability should be at the forefront of the minds of all forward-thinking enterprises.
+In the midst of COP26, sustainability should be at the forefront of the minds of all forward-thinking enterprises.

 Johnstons of Elgin, a world-renowned Scottish business specialising in premium cashmere and lambswool, has been pursuing a very active programme of sustainability for a number of years.
 By the end of 2019, Johnstons had achieved its objective to operate its woollen mills with 100% renewable energy.
 Its other commitments to sustainability include projects to recapture energy from hot water and methods of reducing the temperature of the water used in its processes.
 Furthermore, Johnstons has committed to continuing to operate locally as much as possible, meaning that dyeing, blending, finishing and folding is carried out in one location without clocking up lots of air, ship and road miles.